Ayshh1/Aboutme/README.md

         width="35"></h1>

 ## :sassy_man: About me
 Hi there! 👋 My name is Ayesha and I am a 5th semester Information Technology student at Air University, Islamabad.
-My passion lies in web development  and I have gained expertise in the frontend development through my studies, projects and internships.
+My passion lies in web development as well as UI/UX Designing and I have gained expertise in the MERN stack web development through my studies, projects and internships.
 I am a proactive learner and enjoy staying up to date with the latest trends and developments in the field of Information Technology.
 I have a love for Art and I love exploring more !

 ## 👯 Connect with me
 <p>